-The PEFC Chain of Custody Standard requires the certificate holder to ensure it knows where feedstocks originate and ensure sourcing practices avoid areas of high conservation value.
-ENV-PEFCCOC-01 PEFC Chain of Custody and ENV-COC-02 Controlled Wood/Controlled Sources Procedure are Enviva documents describing the workflow to ensure feedstock are legally and sustainably sourced
+The PEFC Chain of Custody Standard requires the certificate holder to ensure it knows where feedstocks originate and evaluate its supply area to determine if there are areas of high conservation value as part of its Due Diligence System (ENV-PEFCCOC-01 PEFC Chain of Custody Procedure).
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is Enviva's PEFC Due Diligence System and it contains the work done to determine where areas of high conservation are located within the supply area.
+This document uses many if the same sources as the FSC US CWNRA.